jeffpar/lonedissent/README.md

 This project highlights "lone dissents" from [U.S. Supreme Court](https://www.supremecourt.gov) opinions.

+For more information, see the [home page](index.md) from the project's website, [lonedissent.org](https://lonedissent.org).

+## Building Data Files

+See our blog post "[Building Data Files](_posts/2018-12-21-building-data-files.md)" for details.
+All the built data files, including the source data files that were used to build them, have been checked into the project.

 ## Adding More Lone Dissents (aka "Loners") By Term

 Our [gulpfile](gulpfile.js) has a Gulp task named `loners` that automatically adds more lone dissents from a given